Country of origin

 Peru, Philippines and possibly some other countries.
 The same

 company also developed similar PSRL-1, Mk.777 and GS-777 anti-tank

-rocket launchers that are redesigned versions of the RPG-7.
+rocket launchers that are redesigned and improved versions of the RPG-7.

 Cambodian and Vietnamese designation.